 Should the executor hire an appraiser before selling estate property?
 Often yes for valuable, specialist, or disputed property.
 A sale can destroy evidence of condition, provenance, location, and market context, so executors should ask counsel or a CPA whether appraisal documentation is needed before disposition.

 What should an executor prepare before requesting an estate appraisal quote?
-Prepare an inventory, photos, dimensions, condition notes, provenance, purchase records, prior appraisals, insurance schedules, deadlines, advisor instructions, property locations, and the intended use of the report.
+Prepare an inventory, photos, dimensions, condition notes, provenance, purchase records, prior appraisals, insurance schedules, deadlines, adviser instructions, property locations, and the intended use of the report.

 How does FAIR help estate appraisal buyers?
-FAIR helps buyers and advisors route estate appraisal needs to fee-transparent art, antiques, and personal property appraisers, with standards-aware guidance for intended use, report scope, independence, and fee disclosure.
+FAIR helps buyers and advisers route estate appraisal needs to fee-transparent art, antiques, and personal property appraisers, with standards-aware guidance for intended use, report scope, independence, and fee disclosure.